Adapted variable density subsampling for compressed sensing: Special cases

-So we look for the row $v$ of the weight matrix $W$, such that $\| \phi_{k,:} D^{1/2}_{v} \|^2_2$ gets maximised.
-This encapsulates the relationship between the structure of the blocks of measurements and the structure of the sparse signals via its distribution.
-By the same argument as above we also see that
+So we look for the row $v$ of the matrix $W$, such that $\| \dico_{k,:} D_{\sqrt{v}} \|^2_2$ is maximised.
+This encapsulates the relationship between the structure of the blocks of measurements and the structure of the sparse signals via their distribution.
+By the same argument as above we also see that $ \|B_k \transp B_k \|_{\infty,1} = \|\dico_k\|^2_{\infty}. $ Plugging this into our formula for blocks~\eqref{formula_blocks} yields